paulpetrut/sahajyog/DEPLOYMENT.md

 ## Cost Optimization

+- Start with Free tier for testing (web service and database)
-- Start with Starter plans ($7/month for web service, $7/month for database)
+- Upgrade to paid plans for production ($7+/month for web service, $7+/month for database)
 - Monitor usage and scale as needed
-- Use Render's free tier for staging environments
+- Note: Free tier databases expire after 90 days of inactivity

 ## Security Checklist